GeoExplain: Multimodal Reasoning based on Hierarchy of Visual Information in Street View: Experiments

 \subsection{Case Study}

 To further investigate the performance of SightSense and other baseline models, we present a qualitative case study.
 As shown in Figure \ref{fig:A case study of explanation generated by SightSense}, SightSense is able to detect the fine-grained visual clues, i.e., Michigan license plate, and perceive the coarse-grained landscape, i.e., abundance of lakes.
 It then connect such hierarchical visual information with external knowledge to generate the final prediction which is accurate at both country and state level.
 In contrast, other baselines demonstrate notable limitation.
 GPT-4o-mini and DeepSeek generate significant hallucination that are inconsistent with visual evidence.
-Qwen2VL-7B captures informative clues from the global context but fails to identify detailed visual elements, resulting in a vague location prediction.
-Lack of integration of hierarchical visual information, these baseline models are unable to generate accurate and logical prediction as SightSense.
+LLaVA captures informative clues from the global context but fails to identify detailed visual elements, resulting in a vague location prediction.